 - Catastrophic plumbing failures or other household incidents leading to large liquid releases.

-- Cracked foundation slabs allowing moisture in from below the floor or all around from natural rainfall and runoff activity.
+- Cracked foundation slabs allowing moisture in from below the floor or all-around from natural rainfall and runoff activity.

-- Minor spills in the home, depending on the type of flooring, quantity of liquid spilled, and how long it goes unaddressed.
+- Minor spills in the home, depending on the type of flooring, the quantity of liquid spilled, and how long it goes unaddressed.

 - Overflowing gutters, a leaky roof, damaged seals on windows, and so on, allowing in rain/snow/ice or just excessive moisture and humidity.

 It’s important to stress that water damage can be severe, even without a massive leak or overtly obvious event that triggers the damage.
 A slow leak from a refrigerator water line, for example, would not typically be accompanied by any visible flood in the home.
 Yet, as drops of water seep into and under the floor, little by little, the damage will be done.
 This is a contrast from the more obvious water damage events, such as flooding from a hurricane or other natural disaster.
 Both extremes can be the cause of water damage to wood flooring.